aws/aws-cdk/packages/@aws-cdk/aws-elasticloadbalancingv2/README.md

 import elbv2 = require('@aws-cdk/aws-elasticloadbalancingv2');
 import autoscaling = require('@aws-cdk/aws-autoscaling');

-// Create the load balancer in a VPC.
-Set 'internetFacing' to 'false' to
+// Create the load balancer in a VPC. 'internetFacing' is 'false'
-// create an internal load balancer. const lb = new elbv2.NetworkLoadBalancer(stack, 'LB', {
+// by default, which creates an internal load balancer. const lb = new elbv2.NetworkLoadBalancer(stack, 'LB', {
     vpc,
     internetFacing: true